 These schools offer high-quality academic programs combined with an emphasis on rigorous study in performing and fine arts areas, including visual arts, dance, theatre and music.

 Fresh Start Program

 The Fresh Start Program allows students who have dropped out of the educational system the opportunity to receive an accredited high school diploma.

 Earning a State of Florida High School Diploma opens the door to new opportunities and pathways in your life!
 More than 860,000 adults worldwide take the GED test each year.

 Home education allows parents the freedom to choose and direct the educational programs that best meet their child’s needs.
 Polk County Public Schools provides families with information that will help them establish a home education program, as well as resources to enhance the child’s educational experience.

 International Baccalaureate (IB) is a demanding academic program through which students earn college credits and develop the skills and knowledge they will need to succeed at the postsecondary level.
 IB is available at the elementary-, middle- and high-school levels.

-Our magnet and choice schools offer unique attractors and themes designed to provide a rigorous academic program focused around specific areas of student interest, such as the arts, International Baccalaureate or STEM.
+Our magnet and choice schools offer unique themes designed to provide a rigorous academic program focused around specific areas of student interest, such as the arts, International Baccalaureate or STEM.